-1 Executive Summary
+Executive Summary

-This study has been produced in the ARIADNE project as part of Work Package 15, "Linking Archaeological Data".
+This report has been produced within the ARIADNE project as part of Work Package 15, "Linking Archaeological Data".
+This document is a deliverable (D15.3) of the ARIADNE project ("Advanced Research Infrastructure for Archaeological Dataset Networking in Europe"), which is funded under the European Community's Seventh Framework Programme.
+It presents the results of the work carried out in Task 15.3 "ARIADNE Linked Data Cloud".
 The overall objective of ARIADNE is to help making archaeological data better discoverable, accessible and re-useable.
 The project addresses the fragmentation of archaeological data in Europe and promotes a culture of open sharing and (re-)use of data across institutional, national and disciplinary boundaries of archaeological research.
 More specifically, ARIADNE implements an e-infrastructure for data interoperability, sharing and integrated access via a data portal.
 Linked Open Data can greatly contribute to these goals.